Nancy Caukin headshot

 • Selected Awards Received

-• 2016 – Distinguished Program in Teacher Education Finalist – Association of Teacher Education
+• Distinguished Program in Teacher Education Finalist – Association of Teacher Education, 2016

 • My Story

-My plan was to be a pharmacist.
-I used to collect the papers out of medicine bottles when I worked as a pharmacy technician in college and would study them.
-While I was enraptured by pharmacology, counting pills was entirely too boring.
-God showed me He had a different plan for me.
-Being a teacher was my true calling.
+My original plan was to become a pharmacist.
+While working as a pharmacy technician during college, I would collect the information inserts from medicine bottles and study them.
+I was fascinated by pharmacology, but I quickly realized that counting pills was far too monotonous for me.
+God made it clear that He had a different plan.
+Teaching was my true calling.

 Ironically, after earning my license to teach secondary science, there were no science teaching positions available in my area.
-I began my Master’s degree and then went to work as the Director of a 750 acre Nature Preserve where we started a summer camp.
-Being a camp director was an incredible opportunity to engage in informal education in an outdoor setting.
-After seven years as a camp director, I felt called to go into the classroom.
-I
+Instead, I began work on my master’s degree and accepted a position as the director of a 750-acre nature preserve, where we developed a summer camp program.
+Serving as a camp director provided incredible opportunities to engage in informal education in an outdoor setting.
+After seven years, I sensed God calling me into the classroom.

-began my fifteen-year tenure as a high school science teacher, track coach, and Student Government sponsor.
-It was during these years that I completed my doctoral work with the desire to help prepare the next generation of science teachers in higher education.
-Having the opportunity to do this, I now am delighted to be at North Greenville University teaching and working as the Associate Dean of Undergraduate Programs in the College of Education.
+I then began a fifteen-year career as a high school science teacher, track coach, and Student Government sponsor.
+During those years, I completed my doctoral studies with the hope of helping prepare the next generation of science teachers through higher education.
+That desire led me to Middle Tennessee State University where I taught for seven years and served in the MTeach programs and Director of the Ready to Teach secondary program.
+Eventually God called me to North Greenville University, where I have the privilege of teaching and serving as Associate Dean of Undergraduate and Graduate Programs in the College of Education.

 • Related Links